Defining

 Rather than focus solely on punishment, these relational approaches to justice seek to repair harm caused by actions in ways that honor dignity, agency, and equity.

-How does restorative and transformative justice work?
+Core principles to restorative and transformative justice

 accountability